joshjohanning/ado_workitems_to_github_issues/README.md

 1. Install az devops and github cli where this is running (ie: action or locally; GitHub-hosted runners already have)
 2. Create a label for EACH work item type that is being migrated (as lower case)
     - ie: "user story", "bug", "task", "feature"
-3. Add a tag to eaach work item you want to migrate - ie: "migrate"
+3. define under what area path you want to migrate
-    - You can modify the WIQL if you want to use a different way to migrate work items, such as `UNDER [Area Path]`
+    - You can modify the WIQL if you want to use a different way to migrate work items, such as [TAG] = "migrate"

 ### Things it migrates
 1. Title